With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Livonia Counseling Center is a methadone treatment center in Livonia, Michigan located at 37450 Schoolcraft Road, Suite 170, 48150 zip code.
+Livonia Counseling Center is a methadone clinic in Livonia, MI located at 37450 Schoolcraft Road, Suite 170, 48150 zip code area.
 In addition, Livonia Counseling Center offers case management and mental health services.
 Livonia Counseling Center includes opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.